ffoodd/geoojson/README.md

 # geoojson
-Simple HTML page to clean geoµJSON file a bit
+Simple HTML page to clean geoJSON file a bit.